Mechanical Comparators are the type of comparator which is made up of mechanical means.

 Continue Read about Reed type Mechanical Comparator Full article Here: Reed Type Mechanical Comparator.

-This Sigma Comparator is also provided a frictional less linear movement as like Reed Tye Mechanical Comparator.
+This Sigma Comparator is also provided with a frictional less linear movement as like Reed Tye Mechanical Comparator.

 The number of parts in sigma comparator is more than the other Mechanical comparators types.